scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

    Vel: -2.415141211951430e+01  2.640692963340520e+00
         -1.128801136174438e+01

-To get the current state of the Voyager 2 spacecraft we used the ``TrajSet.state`` method, passing in the time at which to retrieve the state, the target body, the reference body, and the coordinate frame to return the state in.
-Because TrajSet has a global view of all the different trajectories in our BOA, we could request the state of Voyager 2 with respect to any other body for which we have a trajectory.
+We used the ``M.TrajSet.state`` method to perform our query, which required us to specify the time, target body, reference body, and coordinate frame for the return state.
+Because ``M.TrajSet`` has a global view of all the trajectories in our BOA, we can request states with respect to any body for which we have a trajectory, for instance Venus or Neptune.

 .. code-block:: python